EdgeApp/edge-docs/source/index.html.md

 For pure storage wallets, the wallet type should be a reverse domain-name starting with `storage:`, like `storage:com.yourdomain.yourtype`.

-In the future, Airbitz may introduce a `readKey`, which provides only read-only access to the sync server.
+In the future, Edge may introduce a `readKey`, which provides only read-only access to the sync server.
 This would be something like `sha256(syncKey)`.
 In that case, the `keys` object would contain one, the other, or both of `syncKey` and `readKey`.

 ### Account Repos